stacks-network/stacks-core/NFT_USE_CASE.md

 docker logs hyperchain-node.nft-use-case.devnet 2>&1 | grep "Parsed L2 withdrawal event"
 Jul 19 13:22:34.801290 INFO Parsed L2 withdrawal event (ThreadId(8), src/clarity_vm/withdrawal.rs:56), type: nft, block_height: 47, sender: ST2JHG361ZXG51QTKY2NQCVBPPRRE2KZB1HR05NNC, withdrawal_id: 0, asset_id: ST2CY5V39NHDPWSXMW9QDT3HC3GD6Q6XX4CFRK9AG.simple-nft-l2::nft-token
 ```
 Get the withdrawal height by looking at the `block_height` in the returned line.
+There may be multiple lines returned
+by the grep.
+Try the higher heights first, and work backward.

 ### Step 6b: Complete the withdrawal on the Stacks chain
-Use the withdrawal height we just obtained and substitute that for `WITHDRAWAL_BLOCK_HEIGHT`.
+Use the withdrawal height we just obtained from the grep and substitute that for `WITHDRAWAL_BLOCK_HEIGHT`.
 ```
 node ./withdraw_nft_l1.js {WITHDRAWAL_BLOCK_HEIGHT} 1
 ```